 If your investment comes out of the gate at a loss, you’ll be racing the clock to gain it back before you need those funds.
 When doing any sort of short-term investing, it’s best to keep the gains as guaranteed as possible, like Certificates of Deposit and Bonds.
 Stocks and even most mutual funds should be avoided as they can quickly lose their value in the short term.

 Cut Your Losses When Necessary

-There are a lot of metrics we can use to measure the return on an investment.
-In this example I used percentages to prove a point.
-However, investments don’t simply move by percentage, the move by dollars and cents.
-Using the actual change in value of an investment could change the example a bit.
-If an investment goes up $100 one day then drops the same $100 tomorrow, you’re still even, no matter the percentages are.
+There are a lot of metrics we can use to measure the return on investment.
+In this example, I used percentages to prove a point.
+However, investments don’t simply move by percentage, they move by dollars and cents.
+Using the actual change in the value of an investment could change the example a bit.
+If an investment goes up $100 one day and then drops the same $100 tomorrow, you’re still even, no matter what the percentages are.

 My point here is that you’ve got to look at investments from several different angles to get a true perspective.
 When reading articles like this one, as I was trying to prove a point, so will others.
 Make sure you take in as much information as you can before making any investment decisions.